-In the news recently there has been a debate about Will and Jada Smith’s parenting or should I say “non-parenting” since they give total responsibility to their children to rule their lives.
+Will and Jada Smith’s parenting or should I say “non-parenting” since they give total responsibility to their children to rule their lives, has been in the news quite often.

-As stated by Will Smith last year on E News: “We [Smith and Jada Pinkett Smith] don’t do punishment,” the celeb said in response to when he punished Jaden last.
+As stated by Will Smith in 2013 on E News: “We [Smith and Jada Pinkett Smith] don’t do punishment,” the celeb said in response to when he punished Jaden last.

 “The way that we deal with our kids is, they are responsible for their lives.
 Our concept is, as young as possible, give them as much control over their lives as possible and the concept of punishment, our experience has been—it has a little too much of a negative quality.